Anti-Microbial Coatings - The Understated Defense Against Spreading Microorganisms

 Microban additives can be used for paints of any color to create an anti-microbial coating.
 One of the key benefits of the painted finish is they are typically any easily wipeable substrate.
 Interior paints have been tested using ASTM D3273 (antifungal) for wooden samples.
 These additives have been lab confirmed to reduce the survival of microorganisms before and after wiping with anti-microbial sprays.

-Anti-microbial coatings have recently become an important topic because they are highlighting an ongoing invisible threat.
-Research and development will continue and anti-microbial coatings will evolve to help curb the spread of unwanted microorganisms.
-Anti-microbial coatings and materials can be the key to slowing the spread of the next infectious disease and hopefully mitigate the risk of another widespread outbreak.
+Anti-microbial coating research and development will continue and evolve to help curb the spread of unwanted microorganisms.
+Anti-microbial coatings and materials could be the key to slowing the spread of the next infectious disease and hopefully mitigate the risk of another widespread outbreak.

 University of Southampton.
 "Using copper to prevent the spread of respiratory viruses."
 ScienceDaily.
 ScienceDaily, 10 November 2015.

 Champagne VK, Helfritch DJ.
 A demonstration of the antimicrobial effectiveness of various copper surfaces.
 J Biol Eng.
 2013;7(1):8.
 Published 2013 Mar 27. doi:10.1186/1754-1611-7-8

 Kurtz IS, Schiffman JD.
 Current and Emerging Approaches to Engineer Antibacterial and Antifouling Electrospun Nanofibers.Materials (Basel).
 2018;11(7):1059.
 Published 2018 Jun 22. doi:10.3390/ma11071059

 Mostaghimi, Javad Antibacterial Copper Coatings for Frequently Touched and Heat Sensitive Surfaces.
 2018